 If more than five days have passed since you forgot your dose, skip it, and just wait for the next dosage day to come around.

-Our package is fixed at £199, which includes your consultation, any semaglutide treatments you may need, as well as any supporting treatments if you experience side effects such as nausea or diarrhoea etc.
+Our package is £199 for our standard plans which includes your consultation, any Semaglutide treatments you may need, as well as any supporting treatments if you experience side effects such as nausea or diarrhoea etc.

-You will pay £199 for each consultation you have, so once your treatment runs out after 28 days, you should come back to us for a review so that we can monitor your progress and make decisions with you about your treatment plan.
+You will pay £199 for each consultation you have, so once your 28 day treatment, you should come back to us for a review around day 23 so that we can monitor your progress and make decisions with you about your next treatment.

 Yes, you can!
 During your consultation, you should be given an option to stay on your current treatment, or change to another form of semaglutide.
 You can choose to switch from injection to tablet or vice versa, as our weight management specialists are able to prescribe you an equivalent dosage to what you’re already taking.